googleapis/cloud-trace-nodejs/README.md

 *unsupported*

-The way we trace modules we does not support bundled server code.
+The way we trace modules does not support bundled server code.
 Bundlers like webpack or @zeit/ncc will not work.

 ## Contributing changes